mavlink/rfcs/text/001x-battery_improvements.md

     <message id="369" name="BATTERY_STATUS_V2">
       <description>Battery dynamic information.
         This should be streamed (nominally at 1Hz).
-        Static/invariant battery information is sent in SMART_BATTERY_INFO.
+        Static/invariant battery information is sent in BATTERY_INFO.
         Note that smart batteries should set the MAV_BATTERY_STATUS_FLAGS_CAPACITY_RELATIVE_TO_FULL bit to indicate that supplied capacity values are relative to a battery that is known to be full.
         Power monitors would not set this bit, indicating that capacity_consumed is relative to drone power-on, and that other values are estimated based on the assumption that the battery was full on power-on.
       </description>